Trade promotion forecasting: Analytic approaches to trade promotion forecasting

 TPF is complicated by the fact that campaigns are described by both quantitative (such as price and discount) and qualitative (such as display space and support by sales representatives) variables.
 New approaches are being developed to address this and other challenges.
 Most of these approaches attempt to incorporate large amounts of heterogeneous data in the forecasting process.
-One researcher validated the ability of multivariate regression models to forecast the impact on sales of a product of many variables including price, discount, visual merchandizing, etc.
+One researcher validated the ability of multivariate regression models to forecast the impact on sales of a product of many variables including price, discount, visual, and merchandizing, among others.

-The term Big Data describes the increasing volume and velocity of heterogeneous data that is coming into the enterprise.
+The term big data describes the increasing volume and velocity of heterogeneous data that is coming into the enterprise.
 The data can be used to improve trade promotion forecast accuracy because it usually contains real connections and causation that can help to better understand what customers are buying, where they are buying it, why they are buying and how they are buying.
 Often, the challenge is to combine this data across all of the silos within the organization for a single view.

 Traditional methods are insufficient to assimilate and process such a large volume of data.
-Therefore more sophisticated modeling and algorithms have been developed to address the problem.
+Therefore, more sophisticated modeling and algorithms have been developed to address the problem.
 Some companies have begun using machine learning methods to utilize the massive volumes of unstructured and structured data they already hold to better understand these connections and causality.

 Machine learning can make it possible to recognize the shared characteristics of promotional events and identify their effect on normal sales.
 Learning machines use simpler versions of nonlinear functions to model complex nonlinear phenomena.
 Learning machines process sets of input and output data and develop a model of their relationship.
 Based on this model, learning machines forecast outputs associated with new sets of input data.

-Intelligible Machine Learning (IML) is an implementation of Switching Neural Networks that has been applied to TPF.
+Intelligible machine learning (IML) is an implementation of switching neural networks that has been applied to TPF.
 Starting from a collection of promotional characteristics, IML is able to identify and present in intelligible form existing correlations between relevant attributes and uplift.
 This approach is designed to automatically select the most suitable uplift model in order to describe the future impact of a planned promotion.
 In addition, new promotions are automatically classified using the previously trained model, thus providing a simple way of studying different what-if scenarios.

 TPF systems should be capable of correlating and analyzing vast amounts of raw data in different formats such as corporate sales histories and online data from social media.
 The analysis should be able to be performed very quickly so planners can respond quickly to demand signals.

 Groupe Danone used machine learning technology for trade promotion forecasting of a range of fresh products characterized by dynamic demand and short shelf life.
 The project increased forecast accuracy to 92 percent resulting in an improvement in service levels to 98.6 percent, a 30 percent reduction in lost sales and a 30 percent reduction in product obsolescence.